Thursday, May 31, 2007

 Potipot Island was breathtakingly beautiful.
 The water was very clear, it's like you were in a swimming pool.
 The sun was not white (perhaps because of the coral), it was somewhat Tan or light brown and very fine.
 We all walked around the island to see if it will indeed only take us 30 minutes, and true enough, you can really circle the island for only 30 minutes, well 20 if you half jog.
 The depth of the water depends on where on the island you will stay, some parts go very deep once you go in the water, some are shallow, and this is where we stayed and swam since we were bringing along children.
 As expected, we cannot get enough of taking pictures of the island.

-e ice cream.
+Lunch consisted of only grilled fish, since we left our rice in the resort.
+Rice is not the only thing we left behind, not one of us brought any money!
+Thanks to my husband, who brought with him the 40 pesos I left on the table during breakfast, the kids were able to buy and eat some ice cream.
 Although very hungry, we still enjoyed Potipot.
 The beauty of the island made us forget our hunger.
 Why would you go all the way to Boracay when Potipot is just a few hours of drive away?
-Well, if you only want to go to Boracay because of the nightlife, you should still go because you will not see that on Potipot, but if you love nature and wants to visit a great beach - i definitely recommend Potipot!
+Well, if you only want to go to Boracay because of the nightlife, you should still go because you will not see that on Potipot, but if you love nature and wants to visit a great beach - I definitely recommend Potipot!

 Friday, May 25, 2007